 In light of the momentous global and national tumult, I realize that mother-daughter stories might seem insignificant at present.
 But some things do hold up over time, like these “soundbites to live by” from my momma.
 Here’s her oft repeated advice about how to keep the upper hand with the opposite sex: “Don’t Chase Boys.”
-You can read Chapter One below, or listen to it on Soundcloud.
+(For the audio version of this chapter, you can listen to it for free on SoundCloud.)

 My mother looked much younger than her years.
 Always did.
 Except for maybe in 1940, smoking Pall Malls and drinking whiskey neat, making the rounds in beer joints in Reno.